alexac54767/Alexa-Fastpage/_posts/2023-02-08-fivefiveandfivesixnotes.md

 - Personal Fastpage license:
 ![personal license]({{site.baseurl}}/images/personallicense.jpg)

-- My team and I chose the open source MIT patent for all our projects.
+- My team and I chose the open source MIT license for all our projects and for our personals.
+However, our frontend repository already had the "Apache" license so we left that one in place.
+The MIT license allows anyone to edit, ditribute, or use it personally or commercially, as long as they give us credit.
+We believe this is the best option for us since we are not working on anything top secret, and we would love community input and support.